Peter's Nostalgia Site

 The Complete Range of EMI First Generation Television Sets

 For the 1936 Radiolympia, EMI presented four television models, the two television only sets, the 702 and 901 along with two outwardly very different sets that included a four waveband radio offering Medium and Long wavebands and two Short wavebands covering from 16.7 metres to 141 metres.
 These were the HMV 900 and the Marconiphone 701.
 Both sets were priced at 120 guineas as against 95 guineas for the television only models.
 The radio chassis was similar to that used in the Marconiphone 345/6 or HMV 480/1 but with a different tuning scale.
 The 345 is reviewed here and had a list price of 17½ guineas.
-Apart from slight differences regarding the CRT sizes the circuitry the two television/radio models was identical to each other and also to that of the vision circuits of the 702 and 901 although mechanical chassis design of the timebase and power supply differed.
+Apart from slight differences regarding the CRT sizes the circuitry of the two television/radio models was identical to each other and also to that of the vision circuits of the 702 and 901 although mechanical chassis design of the timebase and power supply differed.
 The sound signal in the television only sets was passed through a superhet receiver with an IF of 1.5 MHz whereas in the television/radio models the television sound signal shared the same 460kHz IF used for the radio broadcast signals.

 The HMV 900 looked similar to a conventional radiogram of the period with an opening lid to access the controls and fitted with a mirror for viewing the television picture displayed on a 12" CRT.